rsksmart/RSKIPs/IPs/RSKIP692.md

 - The gas used of a block that contains such a transaction is higher, so fewer transactions may fit in it.
 - Libraries that reject a transaction on status `0` now reject failing direct calls.
 Explorers show them as failed.
 - Consumers that read Bridge events from the receipts of failing calls no longer see them.
+- `eth_call` and `eth_estimateGas` return an error for a failing direct call instead of an empty result and a gas estimate.
+JSON-RPC clients that treat an empty result as success need to handle the error.

 Contracts are not affected.
 Nested calls behave as before.